-As a devoted writer, there are few people for whom I would interrupt my sacred “designated for writing” day, but when I had the opportunity to speak with Ava DuVernay, I pushed my script aside and enthusiastically dialed the phone, praying my recorder wouldn’t miss a word.
+As a devoted writer, there are few people for whom I would interrupt my sacred “designated for writing” day, but when I had the opportunity to speak with Ava DuVernay, I immediately cleared my schedule.

 Why?
 Because Ava represents everything I believe in as a woman, as an artist, and as a force of nature.
 She is a lioness in this world of filmmaking, leading and protecting her pack, doing all that is necessary to succeed, and never making excuses, but instead, taking action.